Why Adalo Works for Building Spreadsheet Front-End Apps

 Understanding Platform Limits

-• Record limits: Free plans typically support 200-500 records, paid plans scale to thousands or millions
+- Record limits: Free plans typically support 200-500 records.
+Adalo's paid plans have no record limit cap—unlimited database records

 When to Upgrade Your Plan